netkv/txtmng/README.md

 Automatically manage variables in your configs and more.

-txtmng takes `file`, checks if `file.template` exists, does sed replace operations on the template it and saves result into `file`
+txtmng takes `file`, checks if template for it exists exists, does sed replace operations based on specified rules on the template it and saves result into `file`

 The main benefit of txtmng is ability to configure equivalent stuff (like colors) in different programs in same place.
 Making for example changing themes much easier.